b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 better (improved code completions, and hints) when you place type declarations in your code.

-Personally, I like to use type declarations in my own functions (see upcoming
-@sec:julia_language_functions) to help me reason what they do.
+Personally, I like to use type declarations in my own functions (see the upcoming @sec:julia_language_functions) to help me reason what they do.
 At first I write functions without types at all (it's easier that way).
 Once I got them running I add the types to them (it us useful for future reference, code maintenance, etc.).

 ### Meaningful variable names {#sec:julia_meaningful_variable_names}

 **Name your variables well**.
 The variable names I used before are horrible (*mea culpa, mea culpa, mea maxima culpa*).
-We use named variables (like `x = 1`) instead of 'loose' variables (you can type `1` alone in a script file and execute it) to use them later.
+We use named variables (like `x = 1`) instead of 'loose' variables (you can type `1` alone in a script file and execute that line) to use them later.

 You can use them later in time (reading and editing your code tomorrow or next month/year) or in space (using it 30 or 300 lines below).
 If so, the names need